UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # From template to your own online experiment

-## Prerequisites and scope limitation
-This documentation is primarily aimed at people _affiliated with the ILS labs_ (Utrecht University: Linguistics students and researchers).
-The infrastructure and support for doing online experiments will be _only availble for those people_.

 - Linguistics students and researchers _affiliated with the ILS labs_ can use the information [from our lab webiste](https://ils-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
 Please [follow this how-to](https://ils-labs.wp.hum.uu.nl/how-to/online-experimenting/).

-- People _not affiliated with our lab_ can of course use the templates, but will have to do without (support for, access to) the [ILS Experiment Datastore](https://experiment-datastore.lab.hum.uu.nl/experiments/).
+- This documentation is primarily aimed at people _affiliated with the ILS labs_ (Utrecht University: Linguistics students and researchers).
+The infrastructure and support for doing online experiments will be _only availble for those people_.
+People _not affiliated with our lab_ can of course use the templates, but will have to do without (support for, access to) the [ILS Experiment Datastore](https://experiment-datastore.lab.hum.uu.nl/experiments/).